twitter/pelikan/_talks/craft-2016.md

       functionalities, they have similar shapes and patterns.
-A closer examination reveal the reason behind it – at a meta level, configuration is how a service builder gives input to various modules, while metrics are how service builder gather output about the internal states of the same modules.
+A closer examination reveal the reason behind it – at a meta level, configuration is how a service builder gives input to various modules, while metrics are how a service builder gathers output about the internal states of the same modules.
 The symmetry in form reflects the deeper symmetry in their purposes.
 Code like this can be called beautiful, for it surfaces the underlying truth.